 Tech Tip: clicking each link will open a PDF in a pop-up window.
-You can mouse over the lower right corner to save or print the guides.
+You can hold the mouse over the upper right corner to save or print the guides.
 To print these 2-page guides on one page, set your printer to double-sided, long-edge binding.

 - People Living With HIV/AIDS